What is a K-1 Tax Form?

 Form K-1 must be filed by mail with the IRS if you are a partner in a partnership or a shareholder in an S corporation.

-Currently, you cannot file Form K-1 online.
+Electronic filing is encouraged and can be done using IRS-approved software.
 Ensure all information is accurate before mailing to avoid delays in processing your tax return.